What is a community forest?

 Close to half the forest, 15,000 hectares, will never be subjected to any harvesting thanks to government and CCF polices protecting rangeland, sensitive ecological habitats and waterways.
 The CCF continues to identify sensitive habitats and ecosystems through its ecosystem based management plan as well as areas important to the communities for cultural and other social values.

-Will there be clear-cuts like we used to see in and around Whistler?
+Will there be clear-cuts like we used to see around Whistler?

 Definitely not.
 The Cheakamus Community Forest silviculture plan (how trees are cut and what is replanted) calls for small openings from 2 to 5 hectares.